Joe Exotic: Relationships

 On October 6, 2017, Travis Maldonado fatally shot himself at the zoo in front of Joshua Dial, who was Exotic's campaign manager at the time.
 In his memory, Exotic set up a charity called the Travis Maldonado Foundation, which claimed it would provide "no-cost resources for those struggling with meth addiction and gun-safety education."
-At Travis' memorial service at the G.W.
-Zoo, Exotic stated that God put him on Earth to make him smile and stated his "balls" (testicles) "were like golden nuggets."
+At Travis's memorial service at the G.W.
+Zoo, Exotic stated that God put Travis on Earth to make him smile and stated that Travis's testicles "were like golden nuggets" to Travis.

 Exotic married Dillon Passage on December 11 of the same year; one of the witnesses was Travis Maldonado's mother.
 Upon his marriage to Passage, Exotic's legal surname became Maldonado-Passage.
-During their relationship, Exotic prevented Passage from making friends at the G.W.
+According to Passage, Exotic prevented him from making friends at the G.W.
 Zoo, and also prevented him from spending time with his mother and cousin.

-In March 2021, Exotic and Passage's relationship experienced a strain after Passage did not answer one of Exotic's calls, with many people suspecting they had broken up.
-On March 26, Passage revealed on Instagram that he and Exotic are seeking a divorce, but on good terms and that he'll continue to have Exotic in his life.
+On March 26, Passage revealed on Instagram that he and Exotic were seeking a divorce, but on good terms and that he would continue to have Exotic in his life.
 Passage announced in July 2021 that he was now in a relationship with a man closer to his age named John.
 Exotic initially wished the couple well, but stated that he would have liked to have been told by Passage himself rather than TMZ.
 He later referred to Passage as "a dumbass", and blocked him on Instagram and Twitter following Passage releasing a video exposing Exotic's abusive and controlling behavior during their relationship, where he stated he felt like "another animal in a cage."
-That same month, Exotic announced a contest called "The Bachelor King", where men over 18 years of age could fill out an application online to possibly be the next husband in Exotic's life.
 Exotic and Passage's divorce was finalized in January 2023.

+Joe announced his engagement to fellow inmate Jorge Marquez in October 2024.
+The pair met while in prison, and officially married in April 2025.
+Marquez was released from prison in May 2025 and was deported to Mexico for illegal entry.